habi/acinar-analysis-manuscript/manuscript.md

 As shown in a study by Osmanagic et al. [@doi:10.1152/japplphysiol.00736.2010] the total alveolar number shows a large variability between different labs.
 E.g. the reported total number of alveoli in adult C57BL6 mice differs by a factor of approximately 8.
-All the studies mentioned my Osmanagic et al. were performed in labs well-known for their quality of stereology-based investigations of lung morphology.
+All the studies mentioned by Osmanagic et al. were performed in labs well-known for their quality of stereology-based investigations of lung morphology.
 Therefore, any simple bias or methodical error may not account for the reported differences.
 It seems to be that the total number of alveoli is dependent on unknown small methodical differences and minute differences in how the operator actually does count.
 The seemingly minuscule volume fraction of lung studied (around 1 % or less) in this manuscript is---according to the stereological guidelines [@doi:10.1164/rccm.200809-1522ST]---ample volume to gain mathematically correct results if the stereology is carried out correctly as we have done to the best of our knowledge.